Jilissa Zoltko Strikes A Sexy Pose On A Couch In Skimpy Semi-Sheer Lingerie

 Jilissa Zoltko gave her 1.1 million Instagram followers something to talk about on Tuesday, February 9, when she shared a sizzling update.
 In the new post, the American model showed off her killer body in sexy lingerie set from Lounge Underwear.

-The blond bombshell was snapped in a skimpy black bra-and-panties combo that clung to her curves.
-The classic brassiere was adorned with opaque spots and featured soft cups that were made of semi-sheer material.
+The blond bombshell was snapped in a skimpy black bra-and-panties combo which clung to her curves.
+The classic brassiere featured soft cups made of semi-sheer material and was adorned with opaque spots.
 The snug fit of the bra and the thick stretchable band at the base pushed her breasts up, exposing ample cleavage.
-Although the cups were see-through, Jilissa made sure to cover the necessary bits by wearing nipple pads to adhere to Instagram’s strict no-nudity policy.

-She wore matching undies that, like the top, were mostly made of sheer fabric.
+She wore matching panties that, like the top, were mostly made of semi-sheer fabric.
 Thin straps formed the waistband, which clung to her midsection, accentuating her curvy hips.
-The bottoms sat several inches below her navel, and it showcased her taut tummy and abs.
-The panties also boasted high leg cuts, which exposed plenty of skin around her groin area.
-Notably, the lighting made the thong look darker than it is, and it helped her from revealing too much.
+The bottoms sat several inches below her navel, showcasing her taut tummy and abs.
+The panties also boasted high leg cuts and exposed plenty of skin.

 Jilissa was snapped indoors, lounging on a white couch while dressed in her sexy underwear.
-In the first snap, she posed by kneeling on the chair with her thighs parted and legs tucked under her body.
+In the first snap, she posed by kneeling on the seat, legs tucked under her body.
 She held onto the couch’s backrest with her left hand while her other hand rested on her thigh.
-The babe looked straight into the lens and offered a big smile that showed her perfectly-lined teeth.
+The babe looked straight into the lens and offered a big smile that showed her perfectly white teeth.

-In the second photo, Jilissa’s stance was similar to the previous one.
-She leaned forward and looked to her left with her chin raised, smiling with her pearly whites shown.
-The sunlight that possibly came from the nearby window illuminated her fantastic figure, making her tanned skin glow.
+In the second photo, Jilissa’s poste was similar to the previous one.
+She leaned forward and looked to her left with her chin raised, smiling and showing off her pearly whites.
+The natural light in the space illuminated her fantastic figure, making her tanned skin glow.

 The hot law student wore her golden locks down as she opted for a wavy hairstyle.
 She let the soft waves fall over her shoulders with the ends grazing her bust.
 She completed her look with manicured nails and several accessories.
 She sported a gold necklace, a bangle, and a pair of hoop earrings.